fdanese/power-outages/README.md

 - **Group Y**: Rural areas (defined as states where `POPPCT_URBAN < 80`).

 ### Evaluation Metric
 The evaluation metric used for this fairness analysis is the **F1 score**.
-This metric balances precision and recall across all classes, making it particularly suitable for our multi-class classification model.
+This metric balances precision and recall across all classes, making it particularly suitable for a multi-class classification model.

 ### Null and Alternative Hypotheses
 - **Null Hypothesis (H₀)**: The model is fair.
 The F1 score for urban and rural areas is roughly the same, and any observed difference is due to random chance.